Student Support

 Our Ongoing Session Model

-While we offer a number of open, one-time sessions each week, most of our sessions are ongoing: weekly one-hour sessions that allow Associates to take a long-term view of student development, and allow students and associates to build a constructive rapport.
+While The Center for Writing and Learning offers a number of open, one-time sessions each week, most sessions are ongoing: weekly one-hour sessions that allow Associates to take a long-term view of student development, and allow students and associates to build a constructive rapport.
 Ongoing sessions are in high demand—about 20% of Cooper’s students request them each year—so students are encouraged to sign up for them early.
-We usually operate with a waitlist.
+The Center usually operates with a waitlist.

 Our Pedagogy